Ezekiel 1 – Ezekiel’s Vision of God and His Throne

 a.
 From within it came the likeness of four living creatures: Four remarkable beings were notable from within this whirlwind of God’s presence.
 Ezekiel later identified these remarkable creatures as cherubim (Ezekiel 10:8-15), angels of unique power and glory surrounding God.

 i.
 Some try to emphasize the connection between what Ezekiel described and the artistic images of half-beast, half-human monsters of ancient cultures.
-Yet the Biblical idea if cherubim goes back much further.
+Yet the Biblical idea of cherubim goes back much further.

-· Cherubim first appear at the garden of Eden, those who guarded the way to the tree of life with a flaming sword (Genesis 3:24).
+· Cherubim first appear in the garden of Eden, those who guarded the way to the tree of life with a flaming sword (Genesis 3:24).

 · Artistic designs of cherubim were prominent on the lid to the ark of the covenant, the mercy seat (Exodus 25:18-20).